How to Prevent Vans from rubbing blisters into your heels and ankles

 But many people have foot shapes that are just different enough that it causes a foot-shoe mismatch.

-Many people don't even know they have narrow heels, but if you find that your heel can't quite stay in place when the rest of your shoe fits properly, this is likely your issue.
+If you find that your heel can't quite stay in place when the rest of your shoe fits properly, this is likely your issue.

 As a note, heel rubbing is more common with Vans slip-on shoes, but it can happen in the laced styles as well.

-Okay, so how do I wear Vans without painful heel rubbing or blisters?
+How do I wear Vans without painful heel rubbing or blisters?

 You've got options:

 - (Try to) break in the Vans... possibly with petroleum jelly (Vaseline)

 - BUT: If you can get this to work, you'll have to endure a cycle of blisters and callouses, and it doesn't even work for many people